 The Millennium Beacon – The idea for the Millennium Beacon came from Peter White, local electrician.
 He obtained permission from the Folly Trust to erect the beacon on the tower.
 He also visited local businesses for sponsorship.
 The total cost of the beacon, £5,860, was raised by these local businesses and by money taken during the open weekends while the beacon was lit.
 Many people from all over the country came to see it for themselves.
 The beacon was visible for miles around and permission to erect it had to be sought from the various authorities concerned with aspects of safety, light pollution and aircraft control.
 It became an officially registered lighthouse.
 Unique and utterly pointless, it was the only lighthouse that couldn’t be seen from the sea.

-A temporary test light from a 1,960’s Chieftain tank was mounted on a wooden frame with an electric motor and tilting device.
+A temporary test light from a 1960’s Chieftain tank was mounted on a wooden frame with an electric motor and tilting device.
 This was placed on the top of the tower and Peter toured the local area to see how visible it would be.
 The dome was made by putting a mould round a 4ft diameter balloon, then a steel structure covered in aluminium was attached.
 The complete construction was 17ft tall.
 It was winched up the outside of the tower to the top and installed for operation on Christmas Eve 1999.
 The beacon used a 1,000 candle power narrow beam floodlight with the light rotating on a horizontal plane.
 A team of people helped with the various aspects of the venture, so special thanks go to James Forbes, Nick Foot, Chris Holley, Anthea Kemp, Marion Webb, Trevor James and his workers from Multi Agg.

 Folly Hill.There was once a Celtic ring camp on the hill and in the 12th century the Earl of Gloucester built a castle here, which was probably only an earthwork with timber defences.
 In 1145, Queen Matilda occupied the fort when it was attacked by her cousin King Stephen.
 It was probably destroyed shortly afterwards.
 Matilda, who was daughter of the previous king, Henry I, considered that she should have the right to sit on the Throne of England.
 The hill later featured in the Civil War (1642-1651) when Cromwell established a battery there to bombard Faringdon House.
 The original Scots Pines were planted by Henry James Pye, the Poet Laureate, about 1790.
 In an ode for the King’s birthday he referred to so many allusions of vocal groves and feathered choirs that it resulted in the nursery rhyme ‘Sing a song of sixpence’.
 Henry Pye wrote ‘Faringdon Hill’ in 1774 with reference to the battle at Faringdon ‘Contract the prospect now and mark more near Fair Faringdon her humble turret rear, Where once the tapering spire conspicuous grew, Till civil strife the sacred pile o’erthrew.’

-Extracted from: The Changing Faces of Faringdon and Surrounding Villages – Bk1 p45, Bk3 p60.
+Text extracted from: The Changing Faces of Faringdon and Surrounding Villages – Bk1 p45, Bk3 p60.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.